 I did not learn much at university, but it did open doors.
 One of those doors was a (paid) internship at a Fintech startup.
 I ended up joining as the second employee, but chose not to follow the footsteps of Steve Jobs or Mark Zuckerberg, and still finished university (this is clearly why I’m not a tech billionaire).

 With a talented team, we built financial analytics products which we sold to Wall St. banks and hedge funds.
 Despite these sales, there wasn’t (enough) product-market fit and in the end all staff was laid off before the start-up was sold.
 A good introduction to the challenges of building tech products!

 I then decided to start a consulting company, providing UX and front-end development services to companies.
 It was off to a good start: I won my first contract and I already was signing more clients.
 In 2016, I got a call from Amazon and I decided to drop everything for the opportunity.

-I‘ve been part of Amazon ever since, and held roles as a Design Technologists and Technical Program Manager.
+I‘ve been part of Amazon ever since, and held roles as a Design Technologist, Technical Program Manager and now Software Development Manager.
 Despite the roles and responsibilities changing, one thing has remained true: I use computers to create things and solve problems.